inspectionpress/inspection.press/README.md

 - Track individual report publish status
 - Deliver individual reports through secure UUID routes
 - Public report view tracking for clients and agents
+- Manual report lock, unlock, and automatic-locking modes
+- Admin report lock controls that can explicitly block or release a published report
+- Public/client delivery logic that honors manual report locks before payment and agreement gates
+- Manual unlock support for already-delivered reports when a later service or invoice change creates a new balance

 ### Standard Report Writer